Big Apple? NY loses House seat by thin slice in census count

 “We’ve lost two or more seats every Census since 1950.
 This is a break in the trend line that’s positive for New York.
 We’re not losing as much clout as we have in prior cycles,” said Dan Lamb, lecturer in Cornell’s Institute for Public Affairs.

-Jeffrey M. Wice, an adjunct professor at New York Law School who is an expert in census law and redistricting, said it was too early to tell whether the pandemic kept some people in the state from being counted, like people who were in the process of fleeing urban areas or college students who left campus.
+Wice said it was too early to tell whether the pandemic kept some New Yorkers from being counted, like people who fled urban areas or college students who left campus.

-He said another factor could be anti-immigration polices during the years Donald Trump was president.
+He said another factor could be anti-immigration polices during the years Trump was president, when the state’s population began decreasing.

 “New York gained population before Trump took office.
 Trump closed the gates to immigration.
 And that certainly hurt,” he said.